BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 From the year 2004, he performed regularly at the Zodiac Show and Upright Cabaret, with Carmit Bachar, a member of the Pussycat Dolls, as co-producer.
 From 2005 to 2008, Adam Lambert became a performer at the ensemble.
 He also played the role of Fiyero during the LA production of Wicked as well as the national tour.

-Billboard magazine has confirmed in its May 2009 publication that his solo album would be released in the latter part of 2009.
+Billboard magazine has confirmed in its May 2009 publication that his solo studio albums would be released in the latter part of 2009.
 Lambert was contracted to record the soundtrack entitled “Time for Miracles” to be used for the 2012 disaster movie as a project single, which was finally released in October 2009.

 Adam Lambert’s Vocal Range & Voice Type